Armando Acosta Cordero: Revolutionary Path

-From a very young age he participated in the struggle.
-He was a labor leader in the Central Tuinicú, in Sancti Spíritus, and a commander of the Popular Socialist Party in the old province of Villa clara.
+From a very young age, he participated in the struggle.
+He was a labor leader in the Central Tuinicú, in Sancti Spíritus, and a commander of the Popular Socialist Party in the old province of Villa Clara.

-He joined the Rebel Army in the Sierra Maestra and later joined Column No. 8 Ciro Redondo, with which he participated in several combats under the command of Commander Ernesto Che Guevara helping to liberate, among others, his hometown.
+He joined the Rebel Army in the Sierra Maestra.
+He later joined Column No. 8 Ciro Redondo, where he participated in several combats under the command of Commander Ernesto Che Guevara.
+He helped liberate his hometown, among other things.